 Pashupatinath Temple – This is Nepal’s most sacred Hindu temple and is dedicated to Pashupatinath.
 It is located on the Bagmati River on the eastern outskirts of Kathmandu.
 Every year this temple attracts hundreds of elderly followers of Hinduism.
 Hinduists from every corner of Nepal and India are arriving here to die.
 Depending on when you go, you can witness a Hindu cremation.

 The Best Activity… Replacing my Backpack!

-When arriving into Estonia, you may have seen my backpack was unfortunately broken :(.
+When arriving in Estonia, you may have seen my backpack was unfortunately broken :(.
 Since then, Jacob created a makeshift strap to transport my heavy nugget around the world for 8 weeks.
 After a few back and forth emails with Osprey and due to their guarantee, they finally agreed to replace my bag with a brand spanking new one.
-Fortunately, in Kathmandu there are trekking stores galore and I was able to grab the last women’s back on the shelf.
+Fortunately, in Kathmandu, there are trekking stores galore and I was able to grab the last women’s back on the shelf.
 It feels good to wear a normal pack again!

 And we’re off…

 After a hectic 3 days in the city, we were pretty ready to move on.
-Roaming the streets of Kathmandu was eye opening for the both of us and definitely prepared us for the next 4 months through Asia.
+Roaming the streets of Kathmandu was eye-opening for both of us and definitely prepared us for the next 4 months through Asia.
 Apart from the air pollution, constant spitting, honking & complete chaos, what we loved the most about Kathmandu was the people.
 The Nepali people are so welcoming and polite.
 They never want to let you down and will go above and beyond to help you.
 It is often said that people first come to Nepal for the mountains, but return for the people.
 I can totally understand where that saying came from.

 Although this post scratches the surface with things to do in Kathmandu, there’s still so much more to see & learn!
 For more information on Nepal, we found The Longest Way Home to be a very helpful blog with up to date information.